ShurakaiSoft/FileServer/FileServer/README.md

 Then run it.

 	`node server.js`

 ## Limitations

 There are a number of limitations to this application.
 It was intended as a personal learning exercise.
 * It's hard coded to serve one file only.
 * It doesn't filter out `POST` requests.
+* Limited security.
+(URL == filename)
 * Probably more I don't know about.

-Thare are a number of static file server frameworks around that are much more flexible.
+There are a number of static file server frameworks around that are much more flexible.
 Consider using the following:

 * [node-static](https://github.com/cloudhead/node-static)
 * [node-paperboy](https://github.com/felixge/node-paperboy)